frederic-perez/AmE-dictionary/data/dictionary.md

 __hogslop__
 __hoist__ _v_ :three::hammer: (hoisted) :es: alzar
 __hokum__ _n_ :three::hammer: _Starry 'Love the Coopers' is a bunch of ho-ho-hokum._
+__hold a grudge__ _idiom_ To feel angry with someone who has done something to upset you in the past.
 __hold a referendum__
 __hold back__ _v_ :two::hammer: _Yew root would help a pregnant woman to hold back her fetus._
 __hold down__ _phr v_ Restrain; to check. _You hold him down while I search him._